auth0/docs/articles/quickstart/spa/angular-beta/interactive.md

 :::checkpoint-failure
 Sorry about that.
 Here are a few things to double check:

-- make sure you configured the correct `redirect_uri`
+- make sure you configured the correct `authorizationParams.redirect_uri`
 - make sure you added the `LoginButtonComponent` button to the module's declarations

 Still having issues?
 To get more help, check out our [documentation](/docs) or visit our [community page](https://community.auth0.com).